Call For A Free

 (prayers in spanish & italian with hispanic traditions & customs)

-NOTE: There are many more variations that were performed and available,
+NOTE: There are many more variations that were performed

-ministry.
+performed by this ministry.
 I recognize & honor all faiths, customs and traditions.